Signa Holding

-Signa Holding GmbH (stylized SIGNA) is Austria's largest privately owned real estate company.
+Signa Holding GmbH (stylized SIGNA) was Austria's largest privately owned real estate company.
 Signa Holding GmbH announced insolvency proceedings at the end of November 2023.
 The company will apply for self-administration and restructuring in Vienna's Commercial Court.

 Signa was founded in 2000 by the Tyrolean entrepreneur René Benko.
 Over the years, it has become a pan-European real estate group with more than 150 employees and offices in Vienna, Innsbruck, Munich, Düsseldorf, Luxembourg, Zurich, Bolzano, Berlin and Hamburg.
 The principal focus of the group is long-term investment in real estate in prime city centre locations.
 The firm has also became the biggest owner of malls in Central Europe with over 46,000 employees.

 Structure

 In 2013, Signa extended its activities on merchandising by acquiring majority stakes in the German sporting goods specialist Karstadt sports and in Karstadt Premium.
 In the summer of 2014, Signa took over Karstadt Warenhaus.

 Since 2013 Signa operates in two independent business segments.
 In 2018 a third segment with "Signa Media" was added.